ShortyPing/FastHTTP/README.md

 `./fasthttp prod <port> - Deploys a Webserver for Current Directory`

-Please not that this should not be used as an production webserver because I have not implemented any security features!
+Please note that this should not be used as an production webserver because I have not implemented any security features!